 Now this scenario has been played thousands of times in club and league badminton and it will continue.
 The question is, is it doing any damage?

-There has been a huge amount written about badminton racquet string tensions over the last few years.
+There has been a huge amount written about racquet string tensions in badminton over the last few years.
 Forums are full of players quoting all sorts of sky high numbers.
 For those who are new to this wonderful game, or have limited knowledge of this critical element, it is very easy to be taken in by the confident belief that “the tighter the string, the better” or “the tighter the string, the more power you get.”

 Is It True, or Have We Been Told A Big Lie All These Years?